onebyte0x00/Cyber_svchost.exe/README.md

 # Cyber_svchost.exe
-svchost.exe (Service Host) is a critical system process in Windows responsible for hosting multiple Windows services.
-It allows Microsoft to group services into a single process, reducing resource overhead.
-However, due to its privileged nature and widespread use, svchost.exe is a common target for attackers.

-This article explores:

-The legitimate functionality of svchost.exe

-Common attack vectors targeting svchost.exe

-The attack surface associated with svchost.exe

-Mitigation strategies to secure svchost.exe

-1. Legitimate Functionality of svchost.exe
-svchost.exe is a core Windows component that dynamically loads and runs services from Dynamic Link Libraries (DLLs).
+1.svchost.exe is a core Windows component that dynamically loads and runs services from Dynamic Link Libraries (DLLs).
 Instead of running each service as a separate process, Windows consolidates them under shared svchost.exe instances to optimize memory and CPU usage.

 How svchost.exe Works
-Service Grouping: Services with similar privileges are grouped under a single svchost.exe instance.
+* Service Grouping: Services with similar privileges are grouped under a single svchost.exe instance.
+It allows Microsoft to group services into a single process, reducing resource overhea

-DLL Hosting: Services implemented as DLLs are loaded into svchost.exe rather than running as standalone executables.
+* DLL Hosting: Services implemented as DLLs are loaded into svchost.exe rather than running as standalone executables.

-Registry Configuration: The HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Svchost registry key defines which services run under which svchost.exe instance.
+* Registry Configuration: The HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Svchost registry key defines which services run under which svchost.exe instance.

 2. Attack Vectors Targeting svchost.exe
 Due to its high privileges and system-level access, svchost.exe is a prime target for exploitation.
 Attackers leverage various techniques to abuse this process.